hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 This will add the parameters required to run Vesktop with its Wayland backend.

-On earlier Nvidia driver versions, including 535, you may have to also include the `--disable-gpu` and `--disable-gpu-sandbox` flags, but, as the names suggests, you will lose hardware acceleration for Vesktop.
+On earlier Nvidia driver versions, including 535, you may have to also include the `--disable-gpu` and `--disable-gpu-sandbox` flags, but, as the names suggest, you will lose hardware acceleration for Vesktop.

 In other cases like VSCodium, you can add the same flags to their respective